jennymalmoe/LazyVegan/README.md

 <br>

 ## MongoDB Configuration
-1. Login to your MongoDB Account.
+1. Login to your [MongoDB](https://www.mongodb.com/) Account.
 2. From Clusters tab, click on Connect.
 3. Select Connect to your application.
 4. Select Python as Driver and choose Version 3.6 or later
-5. Create a new env.py file in your project, paste and save the connection link and variables.
+5. Create a new env python file in your project, paste and save the connection link and variables.

 ![mongo](static/images/mongo_db.png)